akshayak1408/Manipal-MIT-OOP-IT-Labs/README.md

 # Manipal-MIT-OOP-IT-Labs
-This contains all the lab codes of android development during the sixth semester of MIT, Manipal.
+This contains all the lab codes of object oriented programming during the third semester of MIT, Manipal.